To be able to vote at elections your name must be on the electoral register.

 If you do not have internet access, we can take your details over the telephone and get you registered.
 Our office contact details are provided at the foot of this page.

 *You need to be 15 years old by 30 November 2018 and can vote in Scottish Parliament and local government elections as soon as you are 16 years old.
 Once you are 18 you can vote in European and Westminster Parliamentary elections if you are a British or Commonwealth citizen.
 If you are not a British or Commonwealth citizen you are not entitled to vote in Westminster Parliamentary elections.

 Canvass 2017 - Household Enquiry Forms

 The 2017 annual canvass commenced on 17 July and continues beyond the publication of the revised registers on 1 December 2017.
 During the canvass period of 17 July to 30 November households were sent a household enquiry form that sets out who is currently registered and invites a householder to update the information.

 Households must respond to these forms as failure to do so may result in a £1,000 fine.
 The law requires EROs to issue these forms annually and follow up all non-returns with two reminders and a visit to the property concerned.

-For convenience and efficiency reasons we encourage as many households as possible to use the automated response service at householdresponse.com/grampian which was available up to 30 November.
-80,000 households used this service in 2016.
+For convenience and efficiency reasons we encourage as many households as possible to use the automated response service at householdresponse.com/grampian Over 94,000 households used this service in 2017.

 Once households have responded with the information requested any new resident who is eligible to register should go online at www.gov.uk/register-to-vote and complete the registration process.
 If they do not register themselves online, we will send them a separate registration form that can be completed and posted back to us.